-- Use the ECO Guide* which indicates how fuel-efficiently the car is being driven.
+- Use the combined instrument panel's ECO Guide* which indicates how fuel-efficiently the car is being driven.

-- For lowest fuel consumption, activate Drive mode ECOwhich can further reduce fuel consumption.
+- For lower fuel consumption, activate Drive mode ECO.

 Applies to automatic gearbox.

-- Use the Eco Coastfreewheel function - engine braking will cease and the car's kinetic energy can be used to freewheel for longer distances.
+- Use the Eco Coast freewheel function in drive mode ECO – engine braking will cease and the car's kinetic energy can be used to freewheel for longer distances.

-- Drive in the highest gear possible, adapted to the current traffic situation and road - lower engine speeds result in lower fuel consumption.
+- When driving with manual gearing – drive in the highest gear possible, adapted to the current traffic situation and road - lower engine speeds result in lower fuel consumption.
 Use the gear shift indicator.